 Lowery moved back to Nashville, where he was admitted into the bar and began practicing law.
 In 1875, he moved to Huntsville, Alabama, where his daughter Anne had begun raising silkworms on white mulberry trees.
 After her death in 1877, Lowery continued her work.
 He met with major silk manufacturers in the U.S. and, in 1875, established the Lowery Industrial Academy.
 Later, he also founded the S.R. and R.M.
 Lowery Industrial Silk Culture and Manufacturing Company.
 In 1879, Lowery was editor of the National Freeman in Huntsville and, in 1880, he established a cooperative community, Loweryvale, in Jefferson County, Alabama, near Birmingham.

 On February 2, 1880, Lowery was sponsored to the Supreme Court Bar by Belva Ann Lockwood, the first woman admitted into the bar.
 He was the fifth black person and first black Southerner to be admitted into the Supreme Court Bar and, in 1880, the first to argue a case before the Supreme Court.

-He spent much of his later career advocating the silk industry.
-In fact, he won numerous awards for his silk in international exhibitions in Louisville in the 1880s, New Orleans, Louisiana in 1884, and Omaha, Nebraska in 1898.
+Lowery spent much of his later career advocating the silk industry.
+In fact, he won awards for his silk in international exhibitions during the 1880s.
+Samuel R. Lowery died around 1900 at his cooperative community in Jefferson County, Alabama.